Sofia Richie Reportedly Dumps Scott Disick After He Cheated, Lionel Richie Threatens To Cut Her Out Of Will

 As previously reported by the Inquisitr, Scott Disick was seen looking “wasted” at the party, and was also photographed getting very cozy with a mysterious blonde woman.
 Sources reveal that Scott and the woman showed off PDA through at least two of Kanye’s songs.

-An insider claims that Sofia Richie found out about Scott Disick’s cheating soon after they returned home from their recent vacation in St. Bart’s, where they celebrated Scott’s 35th birthday with his three children, son Mason, 8, daughter Penelope, 5, and son Reign, 3.
+An insider claims that Sofia Richie found out about Scott Disick’s cheating soon after they returned home from their recent vacation in St. Barts, where they celebrated Scott’s 35th birthday with his three children, son Mason, 8, daughter Penelope, 5, and son Reign, 3.

 “It caused huge problems in their relationship.
 He went to Wyoming because of it and was photographed with another girl and that was the icing on the cake for her to break up with him.”